-VAST Data Extends Global Namespace Capabilities with Google Cloud to Simplify and Secure Hybrid Cloud AI and Data Pipelines
+VAST Data Extends Global Namespace Capabilities With Google Cloud To Simplify And Secure Hybrid Cloud AI And Data Pipelines

-(MENAFN- Active DMC) Dubai, United Arab Emirates – April 16, 2024 – VAST Data, the AI data platform company, announced at Google Cloud Next 2024, the availability of the VAST Data Platform with Google Cloud.
+Dubai, United Arab Emirates– VAST Data, the AI data platform company, announced at Google Cloud Next 2024, the availability of the VAST Data Platform with Google Cloud.
 By extending the VAST Data Platform's global namespace with Google Cloud, organizations have the flexibility to deploy multi-node VAST Clusters either independently with Google Cloud or in conjunction with on-premises VAST clusters, offering the full suite of platform features to support both hybrid and native Google Cloud environments.

 Part of the VAST Data Platform, the VAST DataSpace is a global namespace that offers a unified, consistent data management layer to access, move, manage and protect structured and unstructured data across edge, on-premises and hybrid multi-cloud environments, beyond a single cluster.
 This is made possible by VAST's market-disrupting DASE architecture separating data processing logic from data persistence, enabling the scaling of capacity and performance independently.
 As organizations' datasets and cloud adoption continue to grow, this architecture brings improved scalability, enhanced flexibility and performance improvements for different workloads and their unique requirements, as well as resource efficiency and cost savings in the cloud.